 All refined vegetable oils contain fatty acid esters of 3-monochloropropane-1,2-diol, which the International Agency for Research on Cancer (IARC) classified as a “possible human carcinogen” in 2011.
 Refined vegetable oils and vegetable fats are some of the most concentrated sources of 3-MCPD fatty esters.
-3-MCPD fatty esters are also found in solid fats such as margarines.
+These fatty esters are also found in solid fats such as margarine.
 Infant formula was proven to contain large quantities of fatty acid esters because of the refined fats and oils that go into making it.
 In most cases, it is the final stages of refining and deodorizing oils such as sunflower oil that 3-MCPD fatty esters develop.
 In some cases, they may also develop during steam treatment.
-Companies do not have to indicate whether their oil was refined on the label, so you should assume that oils are refined if they are not labeled as “cold pressed” or “native”.
+Companies do not have to indicate whether their oil was refined on the label, so you should assume that oils are refined if they are not labeled as “cold pressed” or “native.”
 Animal fats such as butter and lard do not contain 3-MCPD esters, as they are not usually refined.11

-Sunflowers are annual plants that can grow to be up to 3 m tall, although this is rather rare.18 They have thick, hairy, strong stems that are filled with pith and hairy leaves arranged alternatively on the stem.
+Sunflowers are annual plants that can grow up to 3 m tall, although this is rather rare.18 They have thick, hairy, strong stems that are filled with pith and hairy leaves arranged alternatively on the stem.
 The flower heads are large and can reach up to 35 cm in diameter.
-Sunflowers flower in summer from July to September.
-Sunflower seeds contain highly varied amounts of fat depending on the variety of the sunflower.15 The average annual grain yield is approximately 2.5 t/ha, while approximately 10 t of harvest residues will remain on the field.19
+Sunflowers bloom in summer from July to September.
+Sunflower seeds contain highly varied amounts of fat depending on the variety of the sunflower.15 The average annual yield is approximately 2.5 t/ha, while approximately 10 t of harvest residues will remain on the field.19

-High-oleic sunflowers (HO) are sunflowers that have been selectively bred (not genetically modified!) to obtain a high oleic acid content of 75–93 %.
-Normal sunflower varieties contain between 14 and 39.4 % oleic acid.20 The high percentage of oleic acid also increases the heat and oxidation stability of the oil.21 The smoke point of high oleic sunflower oil is approximately 220 °C.
+High-oleic sunflowers (HO) are sunflowers that have been selectively bred (not genetically modified!) to obtain a high-oleic acid content of 75–93 %.
+Normal sunflower varieties contain between 14 and 39.4 % oleic acid.20 The high percentage of oleic acid also increases the heat and oxidation stability of the oil.21 The smoke point of high-oleic sunflower oil is approximately 220 °C.

-Sunflower flowers are an ideal source of pollen for bees, insects, and birds.
+Sunflowers are an ideal source of pollen for bees, insects, and birds.
 When grown in small gardens and on meadows, sunflowers can help to protect bees.

 Sunflowers (Helianthus annuus) belong to the Asteraceae family, also known as composite.
 Their seeds contain about 50 % oil.